III. Use of third-party providers

-(3) If you contact us by email or via the form on the website, we will only use the personal data you provide for processing your specific request.
+(3) If you contact us by email, via the form or chat on the website, we will only use the personal data you provide for processing your specific request.
 The data provided will be treated confidentially.
 The data provided and the message history with our team will be stored for a period of six months for follow-up questions and subsequent contact.
 The data entered in the contact form will be processed on the basis of your consent (Art.
 6 Section 1 a GDPR).

 (4) We have concluded an agreement with Zammad GmbH. for contract data processing.

 3. Use of Mailjet as a contract data processor

 (2) Mailjet may use the recipient's data in pseudonymized form, i.e. without assignment to a user, to optimize or improve its own services, e.g. for technical optimization of the distribution and presentation of the newsletter or for statistical purposes.
 However, the distribution service does not use the data of our newsletter recipients to contact them itself or to pass the data on to third parties.

 (3) According to Mailjet, they store your personal data, only as long as it is necessary to provide its services.
 Mailjet will delete your data when we delete you from our address file.